kshaffer/theory3/analysisAABA.md

 - "Can't Buy Me Love," by The Beatles
 - "Change Your Mind," by The Killers

-These timelines are due on **Monday, September 28, at 8am.** The count for the Theory 3 grade, and they should be submitted to the Theory 3 D2L site (see below).
+These timelines are due on **Monday, September 28, at 8am.** The count for the Theory 3 grade, and they should be submitted to the Theory 3 D2L site (see below). *Collaboration is allowed*, as long as when you submit your timelines, you note the name(s) of your collaborator(s).
+Work groups should be no bigger than three people.

 ## Assignment details